Schreckgespenst/TheHomeNetwork/README.md

     ifconfig

-# 6. set a static ip by dhcp binding
+# 6. Set a Static IP by DHCP binding

 (can also be done by raspi by editing the file: